MicrosoftDocs/win32/desktop-src/search/search-schema-sconn-propertybag.md

 ---
-Description: The required <propertyBag> element specifies a set of one or more properties used by this location provider. ms.assetid: 63f8f2e4-3b52-4d6e-8d3a-2e133aac0e86
+description: The required <propertyBag> element specifies a set of one or more properties used by this location provider. ms.assetid: 63f8f2e4-3b52-4d6e-8d3a-2e133aac0e86
 title: propertyBag Element (Search Connector Schema) ms.topic: article